camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 5.7.5.
 Request bodies

-'GET' and 'DELETE' HTTP methods must not accept a 'requestBody' attribute.
+`GET` and `DELETE` HTTP methods must not accept a 'requestBody' attribute.

 #### 5.7.6.
 Responses